Life on Mars: Methane

 Research at the University of Arkansas presented in June 2015 suggested that some methanogens could survive in Mars's low pressure.
 Rebecca Mickol found that in her laboratory, four species of methanogens survived low-pressure conditions that were similar to a subsurface liquid aquifer on Mars.
 The four species that she tested were Methanothermobacter wolfeii, Methanosarcina barkeri, Methanobacterium formicicum, and Methanococcus maripaludis.
 In June 2012, scientists reported that measuring the ratio of hydrogen and methane levels on Mars may help determine the likelihood of life on Mars.
 According to the scientists, "low H_{2}/CH_{4} ratios (less than approximately 40)" would "indicate that life is likely present and active".
 The observed ratios in the lower Martian atmosphere were "approximately 10 times" higher "suggesting that biological processes may not be responsible for the observed CH_{4}".
 The scientists suggested measuring the H_{2} and CH_{4} flux at the Martian surface for a more accurate assessment.
 Other scientists have recently reported methods of detecting hydrogen and methane in extraterrestrial atmospheres.

-Even if rover missions determine that microscopic Martian life is the seasonal source of the methane, the life forms probably reside far below the surface, outside of the rover's reach.
+Even if scientists determine that microscopic Martian life is the seasonal source of the methane, the life forms would probably reside far below the surface, outside the reach of current and planned surface missions.